-If you go in summer, don't forget to take a jacket to see the show because if you don't, you will freeze with the air conditioning.
+If you go in summer, do not forget to take a jacket to see the show because otherwise you will freeze with the air conditioning.
 In New York they put it on full blast!

 Where to dine after seeing "The Lion King" on Broadway

 If so much show has given you an appetite, I suggest you recover your energy with a good fast food at Hard Rock.
 You know, where you go, do as you please.
 The bar has become one of the main attractions in Times Square with its rock music-inspired décor.
-A great place to eat a good burger and try the classics of American cuisine.
+A tasty place to eat a good burger and taste the classics of American cuisine.

 - Where: in Times Square, at 1501 Broadway.